Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 ### Input types

-By default an input is of type text.
+By default, an input is of type text.
 This is a list of possible types:

     <input type="button">
     <input type="checkbox"> //Checkboxes let a user select ZERO or MORE options of a limited number of choices.